 A hanging painting, not under glass, will eventually need to be cleaned.
 Varnish will have to be removed and replaced with a clean coating of fresh varnish.
-The critical factor here is that the varnish has not impregnated the layer of paint which will then be removed with the old varnish.
-Alkyd resins, like Liquin, will bond to varnish so the art material suppliers recommend the ‘last layer’ of paint should be vegetable oil like Linseed.
+The critical factor here is that removing the varnish will not remove a layer of paint with the old varnish.
+Alkyd resins, like Liquin, are not recommended in the ‘last layer’ of paint applied over traditional oils.
+These media dry fast and retard the drying of traditional oils underneath so the final layer could detach from the under layers.
 If you intend to varnish a painting, and you have used an alkyd resin as a medium, the final ‘oiling out’ should be with a vegetable oil.
+W&N recommend Linseed or their painting medium.
 It will be necessary to wait several months for this oil to thoroughly harden.

-Using a cloth to apply the varnish is also recommended (check out the Windsor & Newton website).
-As most of my paintings are on ‘loose canvas’, I find using a wide brush more suitable to my needs.
+I use a wide brush to apply varnish.
 The problem here is cleaning the brush after varnishing.
 If every trace of varnish is not removed, the brush will harden and cannot be used again.
 It would take an enormous amount of good quality spirits to clean a brush of 2″ or 3″ width.
 I have solved this problem by suspending the brush by a wire contraption in an airtight glass jar (see photo), with a layer of spirits at the bottom of the jar.
 This stops the brush from drying out, so I never have to clean it and it is always ready to varnish.

 Apply the varnish gently with horizontal then vertical overlapping strokes.
 Gently to avoid bubbles in the varnish and also disturbing the paint layer.
 Dust is a problem both applying the varnish and waiting for the varnish to dry (lie the painting flat) so vacuum the area before you start.
 Don’t use a sweeping brush as this will only make the dust airborne to later settle on the painting surface.